 Products in need of installation

-These types of products are used in assembling and installing mechanical and technical parts.
+These products are used in assembling and installing mechanical and technical parts.
 For example:

 - Cars – Spark plugs, engine parts, tires, etc